KavyaPS/KavyaPS/README.md

 # Hi , I'm Kavya PS

 ## About Me
-Aspiring Software Developer, a recent graduate completed Bachelor of Engineering in Computer Science at Panimalar Institute Of Technology with a passion for coding and crafting innovative solutions.
+A recent graduate completed Bachelor of Engineering in Computer Science at Panimalar Institute Of Technology with a passion for coding and crafting innovative solutions.
 This README is my playground to showcase my journey, skills, and aspirations.
 Let's dive in!

 ### Skills & Interests: